skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

     System.out.println(names);
 }
 ```
+The second for loop will loop over all the items in `names` using the variable `name` as its loop variable.
-If you are simply looping over the elements of a collection, you should always prefer the second way.
+This kind of for loop is preferred if you simply need to loop over the elements of a collection.

 #### Switch statements